AlexandreRavichandran/Spacetrip/README.md

 # Spacetrip
-An trip Agency that organizes trips to space (on development) The website is available here : https://spacetrip-app.herokuapp.com/
+An trip Agency that organizes trips to space (on development)

+This project is for training purpose only.
+Don't use real infos here !

+The website is available here : https://spacetrip-app.herokuapp.com/
 # Requirements